Stay Away From Illness During Winter

 So, Garlic is a powerful antibiotic, anti-viral and anti-fungal agent.
 It also helps in lowering blood pressure and cholesterol levels.
 Other important medicinal foods are ginger, cinnamon, turmeric, tulsi, methi, black mustard seeds, ajwain, saffron, black pepper and clove.

-Jaggery helps in cleansing your body and improves digestion.
+Jaggery also aids digestion and helps cleanse the respiratory tract in cold weather.
 It is also a good source of iron and other minerals that your body needs during winter.
 Since it is high in fibre, it provides relief from constipation.
 Other natural body cleansers that are good for winter are honey, raisins and dates.

-Viruses of the common cold, influenza and COVID-19 are still there, it is important to pay attention to proper hygiene.
-Protect yourself and reduce the spread of these viruses by washing your hands regularly with soap and warm water, sanitizing surfaces, avoiding the sharing of cups and utensils, wearing a mask in crowded areas and staying home if not feeling well.
+Viruses of the common cold, influenza and COVID are still there; it is important to pay attention to proper hygiene.
+Protect yourself and reduce the spread of these viruses by washing your hands regularly with soap and warm water, sanitising surfaces, avoiding the sharing of cups and utensils, wearing a mask in crowded areas and staying home if not feeling well.

 When temperatures drop, the rates of heart attacks, stroke and other heart-related conditions go up.
 Cold weather makes your heart work harder to keep your body warm.

-During winter staying hydrated keeps, you energized.
+During winter, staying hydrated keeps you energised.
 It also helps protect your skin from getting dry.
 Set a goal to drink about eight glasses or more of water each day.
+Staying hydrated during winter helps maintain body temperature and prevents dryness of skin as well as joints.

 More time spent indoors and less sunlight on your skin can lead to a Vitamin D deficiency.
 Getting adequate amounts of Vitamin D is crucial for bone health.
-Good sources of vitamin D include fortified cereals and low-fat dairy food, such as yoghurt and cheese, fish and eggs.
-If your diet is lacking go for a Vitamin D supplement.
+Good sources of vitamin D include fortified cereals and low-fat dairy foods, such as yoghurt and cheese, fish and eggs.
+If your diet is lacking, go for a Vitamin D supplement.

 Don’ts during winter